xrick/extremeText/README.md

 Please cite below work if using this code for extreme classification.

-M. Wydmuch, K. Jasinska, M. Kuznetsov, R. Busa-Fekete, K. Dembczyński, [*A no-regret generalization of hierarchical softmax to extreme multi-label classification*](https://arxiv.org/abs/1810.11671)
+M. Wydmuch, K. Jasinska, M. Kuznetsov, R. Busa-Fekete, K. Dembczyński. [*A no-regret generalization of hierarchical softmax to extreme multi-label classification*](http://papers.nips.cc/paper/7872-a-no-regret-generalization-of-hierarchical-softmax-to-extreme-multi-label-classification).
+Advances in Neural Information Processing Systems 31, 2018.

 ## TODO
 * Merge with the latest changes from fastText.